“The Raising of Lazarus” by Rembrandt

 “The Raising of Lazarus” by Rembrandt, depicts the scene from the New Testament Bible.
 For the creation of this composition, Rembrandt experimented with drawings and etchings on this subject with differing configurations.
 This scene is in a tomb with Christ standing in the cave with his hand raised to perform the miracle.
 Rembrandt represents Lazarus’s rising as caused by Christ’s forceful gesture and his faith.
 Lazarus’ sisters Mary and Martha look on in amazement, as do the other spectators.

 The astounded witnesses’ expressions record successive states of awareness and awe.
-The dramatic darkness of the cave is in contrast to the subtle colours in the costumes.
-The glinting highlights of the quiver and scabbard hanging on the wall were Lazarus’ weapons, as according to mediaeval legend, Lazarus was a soldier.
+The dramatic darkness of the cave is in contrast to the subtle colors in the costumes.
+The glinting highlights of the quiver and scabbard hanging on the wall were Lazarus’ weapons, as according to medieval legend, Lazarus was a soldier.

 “The Raising of Lazarus” etching by Rembrandt – 1642 from the Rijksmuseum Museum

-Rembrandt painted and drew many stories and parables of the Bible as recognisable and familiar images.
+Rembrandt painted and drew many stories and parables of the Bible as recognizable and familiar images.
 The Dutch Reformed Calvinism at Rembrandt’s time forbade religious art in churches.
 Thus there were limited public commissions for paintings of biblical subjects.
 Fortunately, private patronage for them thrived, and Rembrandt tapped into this demand.

 The Raising of Lazarus after Rembrandt by Vincent van Gogh (1890)